theMK2k/Media-Hoarder/DONE.md

 ## Show Indicator when filters apply

+## Person Search
+- "David Lynch" should have multiple hits, unfortunately only one is shown

 ## Duplicates

 - an actual duplicate is the same file in another location (e.g. local copy vs. on server)